-INFORMATIVE RATIONALE: If a private key has been compromised or otherwise disabled (e.g., an outsourcing contract has been terminated), a signer might want to explicitly state that it knows about the selector, but all messages using that selector should fail verification.
-Verifiers should ignore any DKIM-Signature header fields with a selector referencing a revoked key.
+INFORMATIVE RATIONALE: If a private key has been compromised or otherwise disabled (e.g., an outsourcing contract has been terminated), a Signer might want to explicitly state that it knows about the selector, but all messages using that selector should fail verification.
+Verifiers SHOULD return an error code for any DKIM-Signature header field with a selector referencing a revoked key.
+(See Section 6.1.2 for details.)

+'''

-key-p-tag = %x70 [FWS] "=" [[FWS] base64string]
+key-p-tag = %x70 [FWS] "=" [ [FWS] base64string]

+'''

-INFORMATIVE NOTE: A base64string is permitted to include white space (FWS) at arbitrary places; however, any CRLFs must be followed by at least one WSP character.
-Implementors and administrators are cautioned to ensure that selector TXT records conform to this specification.
+INFORMATIVE NOTE: A base64string is permitted to include whitespace (FWS) at arbitrary places; however, any CRLFs must be followed by at least one WSP character.
+Implementers and administrators are cautioned to ensure that selector TXT RRs conform to this specification.

-s= Service Type (plain-text; OPTIONAL; default is "").
+- s= Service Type (plain-text; OPTIONAL; default is "").
 A colonseparated list of service types to which this record applies.
 Verifiers for a given service type MUST ignore this record if the appropriate type is not listed.
-Currently defined service types are as follows:

-matches all service types
+Unrecognized service types MUST be ignored.
+Currently defined service types are as follows: - matches all service types

+'''

 email electronic mail (not necessarily limited to SMTP)

+'''